james-willis/gearfinder/README.md

 * Trying to create an account with an email that already exists will return an error

+* Running the app on a n-threaded server (e.g. gunicorn) causes emails to be sent n times,

 ## Installing / Getting Started
 This program is written in Python 3.5.
 It is recommended you run the app in a virtual environment.
 If you are not familiar with how to use virtual environments, you can read up on them on